ShikherVerma/booknshelf.com/readme.md

 ### Engineering todo

 #### July 24th

-- Make Travis CI pass.
-- Fix home page shelves display sql query.
-Display only our shelves.
-- Mixpanel tracking
+- Make sure default shelves are created when you sign up.
 - EMAIL ALL SIGNED UP PEOPLE AND TELL ALL MY FRIENDS... :)
     - Go with the launch plan
+- Make Travis CI pass.

 ### TODO Before Big Launch
 - Fix the book search hover thing!!! finally!